MentoskaPraha/tedx-website/README.md

 -   icons/\*
     -   Custom made by Gljue and MentoskaPraha, with help from realfavicongenerator.net
+-   logos/\*
+    -   All logos not made by external parties.
 -   siteLogo.svg
     -   Custom made by Gljue
 -   banner.webp